ayman-albaz/Scikit-Learn-Tensorflow-example-for-beginners/README.md

 * Which algorithm gives the best accuracy?
 * See what happens when you run the code again (TYPE ```run SKL.py``` and hit ENTER)
     * Got different accuracy values?
 This is because we are training and testing on different data every time we run the code(test_size=0.33)
-* The knn algorithm is clearly superior for this example (when it comes to accuracy) with an average accuracy of around 0.88, compared to linear_SCV which gives an average accuracy of 0.68.
+* The knn algorithm is clearly superior for this example (when it comes to accuracy) with an average accuracy of around 0.88, compared to linear_SVC which gives an average accuracy of 0.68.

 # Scikit Learn: Interpreting our results (Optional)